rellyson/go-generics-structs/README.md

-# GO - Using Generics with Structs
+# Golang - Using Generics with Structs

 ## About